AMWA-TV/is-13/docs/Behaviour.md

 }
 ```

-The following `PATCH` request to the `/devices/21a28338-fb2e-4df5-9b55-d58e6124bc9f` endpoint asks to add, or replace the values, for the "studio" tag but make no change to other tags, the label or description.
+The following `PATCH` request to the `/devices/21a28338-fb2e-4df5-9b55-d58e6124bc9f` endpoint asks to add, or replace the values for, the "studio" tag but make no change to other tags, the label or description.

 ```json
 {